vespakoen/docs/session/config.md

 Before using Redis sessions, you must [configure your Redis servers](/docs/database/redis#config).

-Finished?
-Awesome!
 Just set the driver in the **application/config/session.php** file:

 	'driver' => 'redis'